GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Tests for Windows SQL server settings and functionality are correct.

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -sql_test_exclude_filter string
+      regexp filter for individual sql test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestPowerPlan

 Test that the power plan is set to high perfomance.